Phillips Fellowships for Students

 • one-paragraph (NO MORE THAN 100 words!) abstract of the project

-• proposal of two – five pages (no more than 5 pages, double-spaced) describing the project in detail; the participating institutions or individuals, if applicable; the student’s qualifications for the project; the student’s goals for the fellowship; and an assessment of how the project relates to the student’s academic program, intellectual development, or personal transformation.
+• proposal of three – five pages (no more than 5 pages, double-spaced) describing the project in detail; the participating institutions or individuals, if applicable; the student’s qualifications for the project; the student’s goals for the fellowship; and an assessment of how the project relates to the student’s academic program, intellectual development, or personal transformation.
 It is important to explain how the proposed fellowship represents a new personal and intellectual challenge for the student.
 The narrative should also describe what the student will bring back to the campus from the experience.
 Students whose projects involve the use of animal or human subjects must indicate in the narrative if their project was subject to review by the Animal Care Committee or the Institutional Review Board, and if so, whether the project was approved.

 • complete and totaled budget including travel, housing and living expenses, materials, supplies, equipment, training, subject reimbursement, gratuities, plus an additional supplemental amount no more than $400/week for up to 10 weeks, etc.